NowyCodes/Website-Downloader/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for improvements or feature requests.

+## Notice

+Please report any error's that you find so I can make it better